electron-webapps/meteor-electron/README.md

 checking for remote updates, registering the `Electron` module (that defines `Electron.isDesktop`), and possibly other things.
 If you take this route, it's recommended that you start by copying `meteor-electron`'s `app` directory.

+Also, you also probably want to keep your application code in a subdirectory of your application's `private` directory so that Meteor will observe changes to it and restart the server; when it does so, `meteor-electron` will rebuild and relaunch the app.

 ### Q: How do I prevent the Electron app from being automatically built and launched?